 Schedules

-Below were the schedules for the 2023 WTA and ATP tournaments in Dubai, with the women’s singles final being played on the 25th of February 2023, and the men’s singles final being played on the 4th of March 2023.
+Below are the expected schedules for the 2024 WTA and ATP tournaments in Dubai, with the women’s singles final being played on the 24th of February 2024, and the men’s singles final being played on the 2nd of March 2024.

 Date | Round |